 Ajani is now a member of the Barbados Expedition and Assessment Panel.
 Holding the Bronze, Silver and Gold award he is one who has remained committed to the Award.
 In his own words, he loves how doing the Award helped him to find his passions and want to see that happen for others.

-Barbados Gold Award Holders Association - Jamila Bayne
+Barbados Gold Award Holders and Alumni Association (GAHA) - Jamila Bayne

-Jamila Bayne is the representative of the Barbados Gold Award Holders Association.
+Jamila Bayne is the representative of the Barbados Gold Award Holders and Alumni Association.
 Like others she started the Award while at secondary school.
 After completing the Awards she started assisting where she could and then took up the role of Award leader at Queen’s College.
-Today she works as a Veterinary Technician in Toronto.
-Despite being far away from home she remains firmly connected to the Award in Barbados.
-She joins meetings online and administers the Instagram accounts.
-Leading the Gold Award Holders association she has focused on rekindling active membership through different activities.
+Today she works as an Animal Health Assistant at the Veterinary Services Department, and a part time Veterinary Technician in at Central Veterinary Clinic South.
+Despite her schedule she remains firmly connected to the Award in Barbados.
+Leading GAHA, she has focused on rekindling active membership through different activities.

 Barbados Expedition and Assessment Panel - Garfield Callender